sagemath/trac_to_gh/Issue 8670.md

 Nice mathematical objects can be obtained when projecting appropriately a discrete path (Rauzy fractals for instance).

 This patch introduces 3 projection functions for word path.
-It also adds 1 function to `WordMorphism` and 2 matrix rotation functions to `sage/plot/plot3d/transforms.pyx`.
+It also adds 2 functions to `WordMorphism` and 2 matrix rotation functions to `sage/matrix/constructor.py`.

 The first 1000 points of the Rauzy fractal :